-The United States Department of Energy (DOE) is funding a project to perform pilot installations of systems based on DFA technology.
-The pilot installations are to begin in the first quarter of 2008.
+The United States Department of Energy (DOE) funded a project to perform pilot installations of systems based on DFA technology.
+Pilot installations began in 2008 and are ongoing.

-Under this project the DFA prototype designed, implemented, and deployed in the Phase II EPRI project is being adapted into a commercial beta system.
-This involves making hardware components for field installation more modular and rugged.
-It also involves moving a substantial portion of the data processing responsibility from a centralized server to the field devices, making the system more scalable for widespread deployment and relieving communications and centralized storage burdens.
+Under this project the DFA prototype that was designed, implemented, and deployed in the Phase II EPRI project was adapted and implemented in a commercial-beta system.
+This involved making hardware components for field installation more modular and rugged, and moving most of the data processing responsibility from a centralized server to the field devices, thereby making the system more scalable for widespread deployment and relieving communications and centralized storage burdens.
+Several photographs show the hardware platform used for the pilot demonstrations: